 - ¼ cup Scallions thinly sliced

 - Wash potatoes and place in a sauce pan and fill with water, 1 inch above the potatoes.
-Add about 2-3 tbsp. salt and boil until potatoes are cooked, about 20 – 25 minutes.
+Add about 2-3 tablespoon salt and boil until potatoes are cooked, about 20 – 25 minutes.
 Do not overcook the potatoes.

 - Drain the potatoes and fill with cold water.
 Peel the potatoes and cut into 1 ½ inch cubes when the potatoes are still hot or at least warm enough to handle.